sahat/hackathon-starter/README.md

 ## Deployment

-Using a local instance on your laptop with ngrok is a good solution for your demo during the hackathon, and you wouldn't necessorily need to deploy to a cloud platform.
-If we wish to have your app run 24x7 for general audiance, once you are ready to deploy your app, you will need to create an account with a cloud platform to host it.
+Using a local instance on your laptop with ngrok is a good solution for your demo during the hackathon, and you wouldn't necessarily need to deploy to a cloud platform.
+If you wish to have your app run 24x7 for a general audience, once you are ready to deploy your app, you will need to create an account with a cloud platform to host it.
 There are a number of cloud service providers out there that you can research.
 Service providers like AWS provide a free tier of service which can help you get started with just some minor costs (such as traffic overage if any, etc).

 ---